MicrosoftDocs/Viva/Viva/insights/org-team-insights/team-insights.md

 Your team only includes people reporting directly to you as presented in Azure Active Directory or the file your admin uploads.
 This structure means three things:

 To keep teams accurate, your organization needs to regularly update Azure Active Directory or upload new HR files.

 If you don’t have at least one person reporting directly to you, as presented in the organizational data file, you won’t have access to Team insights.

 Because teams come directly from organizational data, you’re not able to edit members.
+People who don't have direct reports won't be able to access team insights.

 >[!Note]
 >When your direct-reports list changes, your team meeting habits will reflect these changes in next week’s data.